Super Lawyers

 The County Courts Building is just a short walk west of the old Towson courthouse.
 The new and old courthouses face each other across an elevated plaza that features landscaping, seating, and memorials.
 It is definitely a good-looking courthouse that sits nicely in what seems like the center of that area of “downtown Towson.”

 If you are driving through Towson on Bosley Ave the Court Courts Building is a major landmark that is impossible to overlook.
-This makes the Court Courts Building very easy to locate for first-time visitors.
+This makes the Court Building very easy to locate for first-time visitors.

 Towson Courthouse Parking, Security and Navigation

 Getting into and navigating around the Towson courthouse is very straightforward.
-There are two entrances to the County Courts Building both in the center of the building on separate sides.
+There are two entrances to the County Courts Building, both in the center of the building on separate sides.
 The primary entrance is on the “front side” of the building facing east towards the plaza and the historic Courthouse.

 Parking for the Circuit Court in Baltimore County is also comparatively easy to handle.
-There are three very large parking garages within a 2 block radius of the County Courts Building.
+There are three very large parking garages within a 2-block radius of the County Courts Building.
 One is just north of the Courthouse on Pennsylvania Ave and the other 2 are a block south on Susquehanna Ave.
 Below is a list and description of each parking garage.

 Baltimore Avenue Garage